allison-baker/DGM-3760/client/src/js/APIreadme.md

 ## /api/todo/status

-This endpoint has one method, PUT, which toggles the status of a todo.

-## /api/todos/category

-This endpoint has a GET and a PUT method.
+This endpoint has a PUT and DELETE method.
+PUT will toggle the status of a todo.
-GET will return all todos of a certain category.
+DELETE will remove all todos with a status of complete.
-PUT will iterate through the todos array and check that they all have an existing category assigned to them, else assign category none.

 ## /api/categories